Analytics on the Gridiron: How predictive analytics are changing the game for NFL stadium operations

 March 10, 2017

-Weather conditions do little to affect significant changes in the operational schedules of the NFL.
-With a season that runs from early September through late January, inclement weather is an accepted condition and rarely, if ever, impacts the ability of an NFL franchise field a team.
-Unlike Major League Baseball where prolonged rain showers typically lead to game delays or postponements, in the NFL, Force Majeure is seldom a viable reason to postpone regular season play.
-Since 1990, only 4 games have been cancelled or postponed due to natural events including 2 hurricanes, an earthquake, and a major snow event.
-The most recent of these occurred on December 26, 2010 when a game between the between the Minnesota Vikings and the Philadelphia Eagles was postponed by 2 days due to a snow emergency.
+Weather conditions do little to affect significant changes in the operational tempo of the NFL.
+With a season that runs from early September through late January, inclement weather is an accepted condition and rarely, if ever, impacts any NFL franchise’s ability to field a team.
+Unlike Major League Baseball, where prolonged rain showers typically lead to game delays or postponements, in the NFL Force Majeure is seldom a viable reason to postpone regular season play.
+Since 1990, only 4 games have been canceled or postponed due to natural events.
+These included 2 hurricanes, an earthquake, and a major snow event.
+The most recent of these occurred on December 26, 2010 when a game between the Minnesota Vikings and the Philadelphia Eagles was postponed by 2 days due to a snow emergency.
 The ability to operate in unpredictable weather conditions is a minimum requirement for viability of an NFL Franchise.

 In 2013 I held a series of conversations with Roy Sommerhof, Vice President of Stadium Operations for the Baltimore Ravens.
 The purpose of these discussions was to gain insight into how NFL franchises factor energy into their contingency planning and to understand the impact that extreme weather has on their ability to carry out the core mission of the franchise: to field a team on any given Sunday.
 What I learned is that extreme weather events have little negative impact on the day-to-day operations of the franchise and using predictive analytics on weather conditions strengthens the Ravens’ energy resilience.